Kyjov: Sights

-The historic centre is formed by the Masarykovo Square and the nearest surroundings.
+The historic centre is formed by the square Masarykovo náměstí and the nearest surroundings.
 In the middle of the square is a Marian column from the 1720s.
 The square is dominated by the Renaissance town hall.
-It was built by Italian architects in 1561–1562.
-It is decorated by sgraffiti and has a 39 m-high tower.
+Built by Italian architects in 1561–1562, it is decorated with sgraffiti and has a 39 m-high tower.
 Since 2024, it has been protected as a national cultural monument.

 The Church of the Assumption of the Virgin Mary is also located on the town square.
 It was built in 1713–1720 and extended in 1734.
 Under the church is a Capuchin tomb with 40 coffins.

 The Chateau is the oldest preserved building in the town.
 It was built in the first half of the 16th century as a manor house and gradually served various purposes.
-In 1911, it was reconstructed and decorated by sgraffiti.
-Since 1928, it houses the Kyjov Ethnographic Museum with archeological, ethnographic and natural science expositions.
+In 1911, it was reconstructed and decorated by sgraffito.
+Since 1928, it houses the Kyjov Ethnographic Museum with archaeological, ethnographic and natural science expositions.